JuliaWood1/DH150-UX-Design/assignment03/README.md

 # Assignment 03: Usability Test (UT) Data Analysis

+## by Julia Wood for DH150: User Experience Research & Design

 In this assignment, I analyzed the data collected during 20 usability test sessions of how people use the UCLA library website (super relevant to me because I work at UCLA Libraries).
 This assignment allowed me to understand UT data and practice the analysis, so I can utilize these quantitative analysis skills when I am working in the future.

 Tasks I completed: